-For fiscal 1999, base salary was determined based on the review of the Comparator Group, as well as on more subjective criteria such as internal equity and prior performance of each senior executive.
-Base salary is competitive with the upper range of the base salaries offered by the Canadian corporations included in the Comparator Group.
+For fiscal 2001, base salary was re-evaluated based on the principles established in fiscal 1999 following the review of the Comparative Group, as well as on more subjective criteria such as internal equity and prior performance of each senior executive.
+Base salary is competitive with the upper range of the base salaries offered by the Canadian corporations included in the Comparative Group and with the lower range offered by American corporations.
+A portion of the base salary of the Named Executive Officers (other than the Chief Executive Officer) for fiscal 2001 was paid in U.S. dollars in order to take into account compensation packages paid in the United States for similar positions, considering the importance of the Company's American operations.